kleinerman/dobie/server/README.md

 Running on Docker (database server)
 -----------------------------------

-In order to run Dobie's back\_end using Docker containers, you should set up a MariaDB database container
+In order to run Dobie's back-end using Docker containers, you should set up a MariaDB database container

-1. Download the official MariaDB image:
+*Download the official MariaDB image:*

 ```
 $ docker pull mariadb:latest
 ```

-2. Create a non-ephemeral storage for the database
+*Create a non-ephemeral storage for the database*

 ```
 $ docker volume create --name database-volume
 ```

-3. Launch the database container:
+*Launch the database container:*

 ```
 $ docker run --name database-container -v database-volume:/var/lib/mysql -d -e MYSQL_ROOT_PASSWORD=mypass mariadb:latest
 ```

-4. Set MariaDB listen on all interfaces:
+*Set MariaDB listen on all interfaces:*

 Modify a local version of my.cnf to listen on all interfaces and copy into the container